 And here is Nic Peterson.
 He is a great human I have met.
 Ultra successful, Nic runs 7 multi-million dollar companies.

 But what blew me away was the clarity of thought Nic possesses.

-People pay him upto $65K per day — because he can save them millions or make them millions within one consulting session.
+His strategies can save them millions or make them millions within one consulting session.

 Learning from him about business and life.

 And to top it off, on the same trip — I ended up in the company of two very successful and well-known entrepreneurs — Jesse Elder and Alex Huditan.